 More than just the money

-When someone asks if you can live off a dog grooming salary, the short answer is yes!
+So when someone asks you if you can live off a dog grooming salary, the short answer is yes!
 There are plenty of full-time dog groomers out there.
-However, if you’re looking for a guaranteed 6-figure salary, then dog grooming probably won’t be the right career choice for you.
-It’s definitely not a ‘get rich quick’ scheme.
-Your passion for dog grooming should sprout first and foremost from a love of animals.
-If this doesn’t sound like you, then you probably won’t enjoy the daily work of dog grooming.
+However, if you’re looking for a guaranteed six-figure salary, then pet grooming probably won’t be the right career choice for you.
+It’s definitely not a get-rich-quick scheme.
+Your passion for dog grooming should sprout first and foremost from your love of animals.
+If this doesn’t sound like you, then you probably won’t enjoy the daily work of grooming.

-However, if you are an animal lover, then dog grooming can provide you with more than just the means to earn a living.
-We’re not saying that money isn’t important, it definitely is.
-But, dog grooming is so much more than that.
-Most people don’t realize how much of a physical job it is.
-Not only will a career as a groomer keep you in great physical shape, it will also keep you happy.
-There is no denying the joy of working with animals, and especially dogs!
-Not to mention that most dog owners are also great people that make great clients!
-Like Lisa Day says: “I don’t work.
+However, if you are an animal lover, then professional pet grooming can provide you with more than just the means to earn a living.
+Dog grooming is a physically demanding job, and your career as a dog groomer will keep you in great physical shape.
+Spending your day around animals can also improve your mental health, and improve your communication skills.
+As Lisa Day says, “I don’t work.
 I get paid to do something that I would do for free.”
 Does it really get any better than that?